Trnding teams up with Codebots to connect brands and advocates

 by Mitchell Tweedie, Aug 07, 2017

-In a single day, Codebots legends Jordie and David teamed up with Jay Van Deurse, the Founder of an awesome new startup called Trnding, to take a massive step towards completing Jay’s vision.
+In a single day, Codebots legends Jordie and David teamed up with Jay Van Deurse, the Founder of an awesome new startup called Trnding (now known as Let's-Colabb), to take a massive step towards completing Jay’s vision.
 The bigs wins were a UX flow and schematic diagram outlining Trnding's branding portal.

 Trnding is a marketplace connecting social media influencers and brands & outlets.
 In a nutshell, smaller influencers, brands and outlets are missing out on the rich potential of social media advertising.
 Trnding allows small to medium brands and outlets to reward micro-influencers who post pictures of themselves showcasing their products.
 The app facilitates this by cataloguing available products, tracking posts and distributing rewards.